Trauma-Team-International/Home/data/README.md

 # Ventilation and Pneumonia focused ICU Dataset

+A detailed overview of the dataset is provided below.
+The attempt has been to make the dataset as accessible as possible, and as relevant to coronavirus as possible.
+No such dataset have been previously available.

+## Dataset Themes

+- ICU
+- pneumonia patients
+- ARDS
+- ventilation
+- viral influenza

+## Intended Audience

+Anyone whose decisions related with COVID-19 depend on understanding ICU mortality, ventilation use, and ARDS in pneumonia patients.

-This dataset is intended for researchers, decision makers, technology developers, and others whose decisions depend on understanding of ventilation use in an ICU setting, specifically in viral influenza context.
+This dataset is intended for researchers, decision makers, technology developers, and others whose decisions depend on understanding of

+## Overview

+The dataset consist of hospital admissions that led to an ICU stay.
+Consisting of over 5,000 ICU stays where a pneumonia diagnosis is present, the dataset provides ~100 features on ventilation use, pneumonia characteristics, viral influenza, and acute respiratory distress syndrome (ARDS).

+The dataset is sampled from MIMIC, which *"is an openly available dataset developed by the MIT Lab for Computational Physiology, comprising deidentified health data associated with ~60,000 intensive care unit admissions.
+It includes demographics, vital signs, laboratory tests, medications, and more."*

+## Citations

 The origin dataset is MIMIC-III database [link](https://mimic.physionet.org/).
 You must cite the below if you use this data.

 > MIMIC-III, a freely accessible critical care database.
 Johnson AEW, Pollard TJ, Shen L, Lehman L, Feng M, Ghassemi M, Moody B, Szolovits P, Celi LA, and Mark RG.
 Scientific Data (2016).
 DOI: 10.1038/sdata.2016.35.
 Available from: http://www.nature.com/articles/sdata201635

+## Privacy Notice

+The hospital admission id (`hadm_id`) used in MIMIC is obfuscated, but lookup table can be provided for those that verify their right to access MIMIC.

+## Priv

 ## Description